hurryabit/qanban/README.md

 yarn run qanban-node Bob 4000
 ```

-Next, we impersonate Alice and propose a todo item for Bob to paint her
+Next, we impersonate Alice and propose a todo item for Bob to bake her a
-fence.
-Since Carol is an expert on judging the quality of paint, Alice
-also wants her approval before the todo can be considerer done.
-Thus Alice
+cake.
+Since Carol is a cake lover too, Alice also wants her approval before
+the todo can be considerer done.
+Thus Alice navigates to her frontend at
-navigates to her frontend at http://localhost:3000 and finds a screen looking
+http://localhost:3000 and finds a screen looking like:
-like

 ![Alice' start screen](images/alice-start.png)